oeru/openshift-wordpress/README.md

 Security Considerations
 -----------------------
-Consule the WordPress documentation for best practices regarding securing your wordpress installation.
+Consult the WordPress documentation for best practices regarding securing your wordpress installation.
 OpenShift automatically generates unique secret keys for your deployment into wp-config.php, but you may feel more comfortable following the WordPress documentation directly.